27)Kimonos-Connections With Perry and MacArthur Families

 Jewel Perry dressed in a kimono and sitting in front of four people involved with a homestay in Wakayama, 2024. / 和歌山でのホームステイ中に、着物を着たジュウェル・ペリー(前列), 2024

-In August 2025, a good friend of my family, Ms. Ann Souder, gave me two kimonos that she had inherited from her mother.
-Ann’s mother, Mrs. Mary Elizabeth MacArthur Symington, had inherited them from her brother’s wife, Mrs. Laura Barkley MacArthur, who was the wife of Ambassador Douglas MacArthur II (1909-1997).
-Ann’s Uncle Doug was US Ambassador to Japan (1957-61) and his wife, Mrs. Laura Louise (Barkley) MacArthur, was the daughter of Alben Barkley, who was Vice President under President Harry S. Truman.
+In August 2025, a good friend of my family gave me two kimonos that she had inherited from her mother, who was the sister of Ambassador Douglas MacArthur II (1909-1997).
+Her mother had inherited the kimonos from her brother’s wife, Mrs. Laura Barkley MacArthur.
+Douglas MacArthur was US Ambassador to Japan (1957-61) and his wife was the daughter of Alben Barkley, who was Vice President under President Harry S. Truman.

-The couple had one daughter, Laura Goditiabois-Deacon MacArthur, who went by the nickname of “Mimi.”
-In 1958, Mimi MacArthur performed the traditional “Kurodabushi” dance in Tokyo, while dressed in a colorful kimono.
+The couple had one daughter, who studied dancing and performed the traditional “Kurodabushi” dance in Tokyo, while dressed in a colorful kimono.
+Miss MacArthur at the time was 21 years old and had been taking lessons in Japanese dancing for nearly a year.
+The dance was performed at the Talent Show sponsored by the Japan International Women’s Association.
 That same year she also danced the “Sakura Odori” at a charity show in Tokyo.
 Neither of the kimonos she wore in 1958 were the ones described above.
-However, owning kimonos and wearing them in public events during the Ambassador’s tenure in Japan reflect an interest the family had in the Japanese culture.
+However, owning kimonos and wearing them in public events during the Ambassador’s tenure in Japan reflect an interest the MacArthur family had in the Japanese culture.

 One location suggested for the kimonos is the MacArthur Memorial Room in the Dai-ichi Life Building in Tokyo just in front of the Imperial Palace.
 General MacArthur had his office on the sixth floor of this building, and the room is now planned to be remodeled.
 The Dai-ichi Life Building was requisitioned (1945-52) by the occupying forces and was a site for numerous crucial events that helped shape postwar Japan, including the composition of the Constitution of Japan.
 It is now occupied by the original owners, the Dai-ichi Life Insurance Company, and they maintain the MacArthur Memorial Room with the General’s desk.
 General MacArthur spent three nights at the New Grand Hotel in Yokohama immediately after arriving in Japan.
 I was honored to stay in this New Grand Hotel in 2013 and received a tour by the hotel owner, Mr. Shinzo Hara, of the Admiral Perry Conference room on the second floor.